Arthur Fong: Career

+Banking career

 Fong is a private banker, and remained in the profession throughout his three-term tenure in politics.

+In 2022, Fong was appointed as chief executive officer (CEO) of One Heritage Capital Management.
+In 2024, Fong was appointed as the CEO of Paragon Capital Management (HK).

 Political career

-Fong represented West Coast GRC in the Parliament of Singapore as a Member of Parliament from 2001 to 2015, and stepped down during the 2015 general elections.
+Fong first represented West Coast GRC in the Parliament of Singapore as a Member of Parliament in 2001.
 Fong's party, the PAP, enjoyed a walkover for the constituency in the 2001 and 2006 general elections, but the constituency was contested in 2011 by the Reform Party led by Kenneth Jeyaretnam.
 Jeyaretnam was defeated by a vote of 66.57% in favour of the PAP candidates, including Fong.
-Following the election, Fong was returned as the representative for Clementi, and continued his third term in Parliament.
+Following the election, Fong was returned as the representative for the GRC, and continued his third term in Parliament.
 He stepped down as MP for Clementi before the 2015 elections in September of that year.